 All rock lobster taken by recreational fishers are to be tailed-clipped or tail-punched with a hole not less than 10 mm in diameter.
 This must be done within 5 minutes of bringing the rock lobster onto a boat, or if taken from the shore, within 5 minutes of landing and within 50 m of the place of landing.
-Lobster catch must be reported via the GoFishVic app within 7 days of landing.
+Lobster catch must be reported via the GoFishVic RL app within 7 days of landing, however we encourage fishers to report their catch as soon as possible.